Elegant trogon: Food and feeding

-Reproduction
+Breeding

 It nests 2–6 m high in an unlined shallow cavity, usually selecting an old flicker hole, with a typical clutch of two to three eggs.
 Incubation periods last an average of 17 days with both parents taking turns to incubate.

 Elegant trogons display biparental care, where both the males and females are responsible of taking care of their offspring.
 Both parents take responsibility for delivering food to their young.
 Usually, they would offer insects, rather than fruits.
 Both parents feed their offspring until a month after they fledge.
 Once that happens, the adults will split their broods, with males taking the males and females taking the females.